Costa Rica Surf Guide: When and Where to Surf in Costa Rica

 It’s important to consider other activities your family might pursue in Costa Rica, such as hiking, river rafting, whale watching, beach hopping, etc. Check out some must-do and free activities in our area to get an idea of what you and your family might enjoy in addition to surfing.

-Generally, the prices and crowds are the highest when North Americans have holidays and summer breaks.
+The prices and crowds are at their highest whenever North Americans have holidays and summer breaks.
 This means Christmas and New Year, Easter, June to August, and at times during Thanksgiving week.

 Costa Rican students have their “summer” vacation from December to February, making this another popular time for national tourists to spend at the beach with their families.